 Your customer loyalty reward program needs to reach both your online and offline buyers.
 Identify where your customers enjoy shopping the most and design ways to integrate them.
 For instance, points earned through online shopping should be redeemable at your in-person outlets and vice versa.

-Be sure to have a unified dashboard on your loyalty software so that you can pull up customer behavior across multiple channels at a glance to get complete insights into what they like and what they do not.
+Be sure to have a unified dashboard on your loyalty software so that you can pull up customer behaviour across multiple channels at a glance to get complete insights into what they like and what they do not.

 Running a successful customer rewards program is not a piece of cake, but it could be easier if only you implement the right strategies and tools to run and automate your campaign.
 Remember to drive results with engaging rewards that are relevant to your products and services.
 After all, when you know how valuable repeat customers are for your business, customer retention should be one of your key priorities.

 Also, keep experimenting with your program to see what is working and what is not.
 Good luck!